 A-Z Top 57 Dog Breeds 2019 (part 1)

-I’ve compiled my A-Z Top 57 Dog Breeds 2019, with each cool doggie image, there’s a brief description along with a “read more” that takes you to a more in-depth description of that dog breed (continuing to update) where you’ll find everything you need to know about that certain dog breed before making that final decision if thats the right dog breed for you.
+I’ve compiled my A-Z Top 57 Dog Breeds 2019, with each cool doggie image, there’s a brief description along with a “read more” that takes you to a more in-depth description of that dog breed (continuing to update) where you’ll find everything you need to know about that certain dog breed from a Akita to a French Bulldog and more, before making that final decision if thats the right dog breed for you.

 What's the goal of A-Z top 57 dog breeds 2019?